kdeguzman101/assignment-9-code-scanning/Answers.md

-# Answers to Assignment 8 Part 3
+# Answers to Part 3

-Add your answers to the questions in Assignment 8 Part 3, Step 2 below.
+Add your answers to the questions in Part 3, Step 2 below.

 ## Vulernability Remediation:
 ### Vulnerability 1: